 This may or may not be very significant in this girls life, depending on the severity of her anxiety, the genetic loading in her family for alcoholism and her family life etc. The risk with alcohol is that it provides an immediate effect of relaxation.
 It may be possible this girl will choose avoidance rather than experiencing her emotions in the future.
 Alcohol is a powerful form of avoidance.

-If you find you drink frequently and you have symptoms of anxiety after you drink, it may be caused by the alcohol.
-If you drink excessively, it may be difficult to sort through the relationship.
-For example if you drink, become depressed after drinking, and then anxious, your anxiety may be caused by your drinking.
-If you are finding you need alcohol in social occasions more and more to relax, or alcohol is causing you to make choices which negatively affect your life, you may also want to explore the relationship between anxiety and alcohol in your life.
+If you drink alcohol and then feel anxious, it might be because of the alcohol.
+If you drink too much, it can be hard to figure out what is causing your anxiety.
+For example, if you drink, get depressed, and then feel anxious, your anxiety might be caused by the drinking.
+If you find yourself needing alcohol to relax in social situations more and more, or if alcohol is causing you to make choices that have a negative effect on your life, it might be worth exploring the relationship between anxiety and alcohol.

 The relationship may be even more complex.
 For example, if you drink several glasses of wine at a party, you may be hungrier that usual because of your blood sugar levels.
 Then you may make poor food choices and feel anxiety about weight gain.
 In this case, the anxiety is still caused by the alcohol.